February 20, 2015 is National Handcuff Day

 Annual National Handcuff Day Contest

 Every year we create a quiz all about handcuffs.
-This year, if you get 100% on the quiz you will be entered into a drawing to win a Peerless 100th anniversary handcuff.
-Donated by Peerless Handcuff Company.
+This year, if you get 100% on the quiz you will be entered into a drawing to win a new Peerless Lightweight Handcuff with a low serial number.
 You may take the quiz more than once; however every person is only entitled one entry into the drawing.